ssardina-agts/agtcity-sarl-mw/README.md

 ### Entities, EI Players, Game User Agent

-Because the framework involves the MASSIM game server, an Environment Interface, and the SARL agents, there are different entities and identifications.
+Because the framework involves the MASSIM game server, an Environment Interface (EI), and the SARL agents, there are different entities and identifications.
 Overall

 1. There is an **entity connection**, which is the connection to the game server, with a username and password.
 For example `connectionA1'.
 2. Then one can register a **player agent** in the Environment Interface and link it to an entity connection.
 The skill does this automatically by registering one player per entity connection established.
 Those players will have the name `player_<entity>`.